DEMI PIPELINE PUBLISHING INTERFACE V5 REAL.

 Who is doing near the same?

-The individual pieces of DEMI exist elsewhere; the combination does not ( Fable 5 14/07/2026)/
+The individual pieces of DEMI exist elsewhere; the combination does not ( Fable 5 14/07/2026)- the rsponse to the question is documented.

 The hash-and-timestamp part is crowded.
 Services like ScoreDetect let creators register manuscripts and articles on a blockchain to establish predating evidence of authorship, and OriginStamp (which are use to register the stages of this work), Bernstein, and others do similar work.
 Worth knowing: WIPO — the World Intellectual Property Organization — ran its own blockchain timestamping service, WIPO Proof, and shut it down in 2022 for lack of demand.
 That's the sober lesson: proof-of-existence alone is not a product people buy.
 If DEMI were only registration, I would tell you plainly it's a reinvented bicycle.
 A3Logics